nkern/Astro_9/docs/lectures.md

 ------

 All documents can be found in the [course repository](https://github.com/nkern/Astro_9) on GitHub.

-You can also find the jupyter notebook lectures in a rendered format on [nbviewer](http://nbviewer.jupyter.org/github/nkern/Astro_9), which is embedded below.
+You can also find the jupyter notebook lectures in a rendered format on [nbviewer](http://nbviewer.jupyter.org/github/nkern/Astro_9), which are embedded below.

-<iframe src="https://nbviewer.jupyter.org/github/nkern/Astro_9/tree/master/lectures/" width="100%" height="800" scrolling="yes"></iframe>
+<iframe src="https://nbviewer.jupyter.org/github/nkern/Astro_9/tree/master/lectures/" width="500" height="800" scrolling="yes"></iframe>